biomathematicus/MathCurriculum/README.md

 # MathCurriculum
-A tool to help administrators and instructors optimize and integrate their curricula
+A tool to help administrators and instructors optimize and align their curricula